1. Main points

 RPI

 The Retail Prices Index (RPI) does not meet the required standard for designation as an accredited official statistic.
 In recognition that it continues to be widely used in contracts, we continue to publish the RPI, its subcomponents, and RPI excluding mortgage interest payments (RPIX).
-To view the all-items RPI, please see the data time series section of the inflation and price indices area of our website.
-The annual RPI inflation rate was 2.7% in September 2024.
+To view the all-items RPI, please see the data time series section of the Inflation and price indices area of our website.
+The annual RPI inflation rate was 4.3% in May 2025.

 The UK Statistics Authority (The Authority) and HM Treasury launched a consultation in 2020 on The Authority's proposal to address the shortcomings of the RPI.
 From 2030 (at the earliest), as outlined in The Authority's response to the consultation, the CPIH methods and data sources will be introduced into the RPI.
 Additionally, the supplementary and lower-level indices of the RPI will be discontinued.